-procedures are to be followed in order to comply with the provisions
+These procedures are to be followed in order to comply with the provisions of RCW 77.15.194 and WAC 220-417-040 for a Special Trapping Permit to abate a wildlife problem.

-Applicant Information: The land or property owner, manager, tenant, or occupant; or the person who will be requested to do the trapping.
+Applicant Information: The land or property owner, manager, tenant, or occupant; or the person who will be doing the trapping.

 Description of Animal Problem: Include the type of problem an animal is creating, damage being done, extent of damage, how long it has been occurring, why it is necessary to trap the animal(s), etc.